IN10/utilities/readme.md

 ```bash
 vagrant_ensure_up
 ```
 Restarts your vagrant machine to ensure that it is running.
-It is advisable to run this on login by adding this command to `~/.profile`.

 ### Open a vagrant connection from anywhere
 ```bash